hesfahanizadeh/NeuralInformationShaping/README.md

 # InfoShape
 InfoShape: Task-Based Neural Data Shaping via Mutual Information

+Appeared in the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023)

-Developers:  Homa Esfahanizadeh and William (Bill) Wu
+Developers:  Homa Esfahanizadeh, William (Bill) Wu, Manya Ghobadi, Regina Barzilay, Muriel Medard

 Based on and Inspired by the public repositories of the following papers: